Medication Options to Treat Celiac Disease

 Celiac disease is a chronic digestive and immune disorder that damages the small intestine.
 It is triggered by eating foods containing gluten, which is a protein found in wheat, barley, rye, and other grains.
 The damage to the small intestine can lead to long-lasting digestive problems and prevent the body from absorbing all the necessary nutrients from food.
 This can result in malnutrition and other serious health issues.
 Celiac disease is different from gluten sensitivity and wheat allergies, as it specifically damages the small intestine.

-- Precautions/Side effects: These medications can have various side effects, including weight gain, increased appetite, mood changes, increased risk of infection, and bone loss.
+Medications that work on the immune system can be options for complicated or difficult to treat celiac disease.
+Steroids (such as prednisone), azathioprine, 6-mercaptopurine, and cyclosporine dapsone and methotrexate.
+These medications work by suppressing the immune system's response to gluten, reducing inflammation and damage to the intestines.
+They can have various side effects, including weight gain, increased appetite, mood changes, increased risk of infection, and bone loss.
 Long-term use of steroids can also lead to osteoporosis.

 It is important to note that these medications are not suitable for everyone with celiac disease and should only be used under the guidance of a healthcare professional.
 Each individual's treatment plan will depend on their specific symptoms and medical history.
 Always consult with a doctor before starting or changing any medication regimen.